hbctraining/Intro-to-R-with-DGE/lessons/19_functional_analysis.md

 ego <- enrichGO(gene=sig_genes, universe=all_genes, keytype ="ENSEMBL", OrgDb=org.Hs.eg.db, ont="BP", pAdjustMethod = "BH", qvalueCutoff =0.05, readable=TRUE)

 # Output results from GO analysis to a table
-cluster_summary <- as.data.frame(ego)
+cluster_summary <- summary(ego)
 ```
 ![cluster_summary](../img/cluster_summary.png)

 ### Visualizing clusterProfiler results
-clusterProfiler has a variety of options for viewing the over-represented GO terms.
+ClusterProfiler has a variety of options for viewing the over-represented GO terms.
 We will explore the dotplot, enrichment plot, and the category netplot.

 The dotplot shows the number of genes associated with the first 25 terms (size) and the p-adjusted values for these terms (color).